-Due to the 20-25-year lifetime of a vessel, Maersk must have carbon neutral vessels commercially viable by 2030 to realise the 2050 target.
-Developing new fuels and vessel technologies as well as optimising networks will be major contribution areas.
+Due to the 20- to 25-year lifetime of a vessel, Maersk must have carbon-neutral vessels commercially viable by 2030 to realize the 2050 target.
+Developing new fuels and vessel technologies as well as optimizing networks will be major contribution areas.

 “We will invest significant resources in innovation and fleet technology to improve the technical and financial viability of decarbonised solutions,” shares the company.

-Over the past four years, Maersk has invested around USD 1bn and engaged more than 50 engineers each year in developing and deploying energy-efficient solutions.
-The focus is on finding solutions specific to ocean transport, as the industry calls for different solutions compared to transportation by vehicle, train or plane.
+Over the past four years, Maersk has invested around USD 1 billion and engaged more than 50 engineers each year in developing and deploying energy-efficient solutions.
+The focus is on finding solutions specific to ocean transport, as the industry calls for different solutions compared to transportation by vehicle, train, or plane.

-For instance, the electric truck is expected to carry a maximum load of two, twenty-foot containers (TEUs) and it runs 800km per charging.
-In comparison, a vessel carrying thousands of containers from Panama to Rotterdam travels around 8800km.
+For instance, the electric truck is expected to carry a maximum load of two 20-foot containers (TEUs) and runs for 800 km per charge.
+In comparison, a vessel carrying thousands of containers from Panama to Rotterdam travels around 8,800 km.
 With a short battery life and no charging points along the route, new solutions are imperative.

-The last thing that became more visible over recent months is that we also need continuous, effective, and sustainable support for global trade.
-Because what is really important is that we keep bringing the food and goods to all corners of the world.
+The last thing that became more visible over recent months is that we also need continuous, effective, and sustainable support for global trade because what is really important is that we keep bringing the food and goods to all corners of the world.
 Especially during COVID-19, we’ve realized that we can only play our role as a terminal operator by having people on-site and by working with a diverse range of people, even beyond our employees, to ensure that trade continues to move.
-This has been crucially important throughout COVID-19 and will continue to be important in the future.
+This has been crucial throughout COVID-19 and will continue to be important in the future.

 Women in Maritime

 MW: I’m going to change tracks again, and we’re going to women in maritime.
 Women are quite underrepresented in the maritime industry, whether it’s looking at the terminals, the ports, through to the shipping side of the equation.
-Even if you come to the vendor side, as a software supplier, we’re probably still not hitting a close enough balance to male/female employees.
+Even if you come to the vendor side, as a software supplier, we’re probably still not hitting a close enough balance of male and female employees.
 Does the industry need to change this, and if so, how do you think the industry needs to change to be more attractive to female workers?

 Within our organizations, we need to speak about the importance of diversity and train people.
 We also need to be open to truly support that diversity.
-It starts by creating a diverse talent pool, so we have diversity already at entry levels in our organizations.
+It starts by creating a diverse talent pool so we have diversity already at the entry levels in our organizations.
 Once we have that diverse talent base, it will start to grow.
-I also believe that we need to have a dialog with the women in our industry and understand from them what it is that is potentially holding them back from bringing their career to fruition and try to remove those stumbling blocks.
+I also believe we need to have a dialogue with the women in our industry and understand from them what is potentially holding them back from bringing their career to fruition and try to remove those stumbling blocks.

 By doing that, we can build that critical mass, because it’s my personal belief that once you have it, things will start moving in the right direction and women will start feeling welcome in the industry, where they can be valued for who they are and for what they contribute.

-MW: If we were to be having that dialog now, are there a couple of things that you feel are holding women back?
+MW: If we were having that dialogue now, are there a couple of things you feel are holding women back?

-KO: My perspective is of course different considering my role, but we made significant progress in APM Terminals, where we now for instance have female crane drivers.
+KO: My perspective is, of course, different considering my role, but we made significant progress at APM Terminals, where we now for instance have female crane drivers.
 But I also need to be more active in showing the world that this is happening, and we need to have pictures of these women in magazines!
 That way, other women might think, “Oh, I actually like that.”
 They might not even know that this role exists and that they could be a great match for it.

 I find it sometimes difficult, myself, to judge.
 When I studied business economics, one out of three students were women.
 Later I worked in the oil and gas industry.
-In many meetings I am the only woman in a room, so I sometimes lose that objective view of things and fail to notice under-representation of women.
-That’s why I find this dialog so important.
+In many meetings, I am the only woman in a room, so I sometimes lose that objective view of things and fail to notice under-representation of women.
+That’s why I find this dialogue so important.

 MW: Yeah, absolutely.
-It will be quite a good opportunity at TOC Europe 2021 when we can finally bring the Women in Maritime panel to the stage and a great setting for that first dialog.
-Do you see any women in maritime as being role models for yourself?
+It will be quite a good opportunity at TOC Europe 2021 when we can finally bring the Women in Maritime panel to the stage and a great setting for that first dialogue.
+Do you see any women in maritime as role models for yourself?

-KO: I don’t really have role models to be honest.
+KO: I don’t really have role models, to be honest.
 I pick and choose inspiration from whatever I see and think I can learn from others.
 But if I picked one, I find it close to home, and it’s Henriette Thygesen, Executive Vice President and CEO of Fleet and Strategic Brands at Maersk.
-What I really admire about her is that she’s a very exposed female leader in terms of her responsibility, with a role that comes with a lot of pressure on making the right decisions, so she could certainly be a role model.
+What I really admire about her is that she’s a very exposed female leader in terms of her responsibility, with a role that comes with a lot of pressure to make the right decisions, so she could certainly be a role model.

 MW: We’re coming up to the end of the interview now.
 If you had one piece of advice for a woman looking to succeed in maritime, what would it be?